Preventing Cybersecurity Threats with Email Phishing Simulations

 And while there are next-generation firewall protections and email security features and tools to act as security barriers to targeted attack emails, unfortunately, some of these emails are still going to get through and pose a threat to your firm’s security posture.
-(Side note: to learn more about each of these cybersecurity defense layers, watch our webinar replay below).

 Employee awareness, education and training are going to act as your firm’s best line of defense against these types of cybersecurity scams.
 Generally, phishing emails share a set of common characteristics employees should beware of: